Diamondbacks vs. Mariners Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Corbin Carroll and others are available when the Seattle Mariners visit the Arizona Diamondbacks at Chase Field on Saturday (at 8:10 PM ET).
+Player props are available for Corbin Carroll and Julio Rodriguez, among others, when the Arizona Diamondbacks host the Seattle Mariners at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!